 In addition, a large number of children are currently being raised by lesbians and gay men, both in same-sex couples and as single parents.
 Ending the prohibition on marriage for same-sex partners is in the best interest of the children being raised by these parents.
 Empirical research has consistently shown that lesbian and gay parents do not differ from heterosexuals in their parenting skills, and their children do not show any deficits compared to children raised by heterosexual parents.
 It is the quality of parenting that predicts children's psychological and social adjustment, not the parents' sexual orientation or gender.
-If their parents are allowed to marry, the children of same-sex couples will benefit from the legal stability and other familial benefits that marriage provides, as well as from elimination of state-sponsored stigmatization of their families.
+If their parents are allowed to marry, the children of same-sex couples will benefit as from elimination of state-sponsored stigmatization of their families.
 By contrast, the argument that banning marriage rights for same-sex couples will encourage gay men and lesbians who wish to conceive and raise children to do so in heterosexual marriage relationships, and that promoting such arrangements is in the best interest of children, is not supported by research or clinical experience.